-Looking for a business, maybe something to keep you busy and make some money in the Philippines?
+Looking for a small business in the Philippines, maybe something to keep you busy and make some money during your stay on the islands?
 How about a logistics company in a Philippine city moving goods and cargo around for various clients?
 Considering cargo transportation to run your logistics?

 Here’s something a little quieter.
-You can see the loads they put on them, people and cargo.
-The nice thing about them is they are Quiet, Free to run and No pollution.
+See the loads they put on them? people and cargo.
+The nice thing about this cargo transportation is, it is Quiet, Free to run, and adds no pollution to the environment.
 Something to be said for that in a city like Manila where pollution is quite an issue for the locals and travelers who decide to stay for a while.

-The Pedicabs have almost no brakes and these things can definitely sneak up behind you so it is best to beware of your surroundings at all times when you spot one.
-Also, the sidewalks are always cluttered so you must walk on the streets and the pedicabs ghost along silently with total disdain for traffic rules, pedestrians and right of way so watch out!
+Almost all Pedicabs have no brakes and these things can definitely sneak up behind you so it is best to beware of your surroundings at all times when you spot one.
+Also, the sidewalks are always cluttered so you must walk on the streets and the pedicabs ghost along silently with total disdain for traffic rules, pedestrians and right of way, so watch out!

-The Push Kart is another cargo vehicle.
+Another cargo transportation here is Push Karts.
 Notice the wooden wheels.
-They’re still unloading the same truck onto that cart.
-These things also carry a lot of weight, and again, make no noise, no pollution and these guys will push them for MILES to their destination!
+People there are still unloading the same truck onto that cart.
+These things also carry a lot of weight, and again, make no noise, no pollution, and these guys will push them for MILES to their destination!

-Motorcycles can also be used for cargo and I’m guilty of this as well.
+Next is Motorcycles which can also be used as cargo transportation and I’m guilty of this as well.
 So much easier to get through traffic.
-That’s me and my bikes with a small load on it making my way through the Manila traffic on a nice sunny day.
+That’s me and one of my bikes with a small load on it making my way through the Manila traffic on a nice sunny day.

-I use motorcycles in Manila to do my Industrial shopping and can get upwards of 100 kilos on board.
-Two or three trips a day every day for a week then load my truck for the trip home to BADLADZ ADVENTURE RESORTS – Puerto Galera.
+In Manila, I use a motorcycle to do my Industrial shopping and can get upwards of 100 kilos on board.
+Two or three trips a day every day for a week then load my truck for the trip home to BADLADZ RESORTS – Puerto Galera.

-You can also add a sidecar to your motorcycle and carry even more!
+Adding a sidecar to your motorcycle can carry even more!
 Look at this stuff.
 People, cargo, anything you want.
-These are real dangerous as there are no brakes on the sidecar so a sudden stop means the whole thing spins out of control as the sidecar tries to pass the motorcycle ;-(
+These are really dangerous as there are no brakes on the sidecar so a sudden stop means the whole thing spins out of control as the sidecar tries to pass the motorcycle.

 Hand Dollies and Brute Force

 Maybe you actually want to get physical and do some work yourself.
 As can be seen in the picture, these guys are doing it hard getting through traffic like this.
 Yeah, this is no fun.
 Uphill’s a bitch and, of course, NO BRAKES coming down, especially in the rain!